lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ---

-Use active tenant in all queries:
+Scope all queries with active tenant:

 ```python
 # In regular queries